Skip to main content

 Overview

-Verbascum olympicum is Olympic mullein (Greek mullein), a biennial (sometimes short-lived monocarpic perennial) forming a silver-white densely woolly basal rosette 12-18 inches (30-45 cm) tall in the first year.
-In the second year, branched candelabra-like flower spikes rise to 60-96 inches (150-240 cm / 5-8 feet) bearing bright yellow 5-petaled flowers 1 inch (2.5 cm) diameter.
-Silver-white densely woolly (tomentose) oblong to spatulate basal leaves 12-18 inches (30-45 cm) long.
-In the figwort family (Scrophulariaceae).
+Verbascum olympicum is Olympic mullein (Greek mullein), a biennial (sometimes short-lived monocarpic perennial) in the figwort family (Scrophulariaceae) forming a silver-white densely woolly basal rosette 12-18 inches (30-45 cm) tall in the first year.
+In the second year, branched candelabra-like flower spikes rise to 60-96 inches (150-240 cm / 5-8 feet) tall carrying bright yellow 5-petaled flowers 1 inch (2.5 cm) in diameter.
+Silver-white densely woolly (tomentose) oblong to spatulate basal leaves are 12-18 inches (30-45 cm) long.
 The tallest commonly grown Verbascum species.
 Biennial: forms a basal rosette in year 1, sends up the flowering candelabra in year 2, then dies after setting seed.
-Self-sows readily — allow one stalk to set seed for replacement plants.
-Tolerates poor, dry, alkaline, and rocky soils — one of the most drought-tolerant garden biennials.
-Does not tolerate wet winter soil — crown rot in poorly drained sites is the primary limitation; requires sharp drainage.
+Self-sows readily — leave one stalk to set seed for replacement plants.
+Tolerates poor dry alkaline and rocky soils — among the more drought-tolerant garden biennials available for hot dry positions.
+Does not tolerate wet winter soil — crown rot in poorly drained sites is the primary limitation; the species requires sharp drainage.
 Native to rocky slopes and dry meadows in Greece, Turkey, and western Asia.
 Zones 5-9.
 Deer-resistant.
 Non-toxic.
 Full sun.
 Growth rate is moderate (year 1) to fast (year 2 flowering spike).

 Native Range